dotocan/posts-app/README.md

 ---
 **/services** - used for communicating with the "outside world".
 They can call APIs, talk to local storage etc. React components don't usually use them directly, they communicate with services via Context.

+# Potential improvements
+Blog posts, comments and users all have separate APIs and need to be fetched individually, but combined for